apereo/cas/docs/cas-server-documentation/registration/Account-Registration-Overview.md

 To learn more about available options, please [see this guide](../notifications/SMS-Messaging-Configuration.html) or [this guide](../notifications/Sending-Email-Configuration.html), or [this guide](../notifications/Notifications-Configuration.html).

-{% include_cached casproperties.html properties="cas.account-registration.mail,cas.account-registration.sms" %}
+{% include_cached casproperties.html properties="cas.account-registration" includes=".mail,.sms" %}

 ## Username Validations